pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

         snowy(X) :- rainy(X), cold(X).

--   The toke `:-` is the implication symbol.
+-   The token `:-` is the implication symbol.
     -   The comma indicates "and."
-    -   Variables that appear in the head of a Horn cluase are universally quantified: for all `X`, `X` is snowy is `X` is raining and `X` is cold.
+    -   Variables that appear in the head of a Horn clause are universally quantified: for all `X`, `X` is snowy is `X` is raining and `X` is cold.

 -   It is possible to write a clause with an empty left-hand side.
     Such a clause is called a *query* or a *goal*.
-    -   Queiries do not appear in Prolog programs.
+    -   Queries do not appear in Prolog programs.
-        -   Rather, one build a databse of facts and rules and then initiates execution by giving the Prolog interpreter a query to be answered.
+        -   Rather, one build a database of facts and rules and then initiates execution by giving the Prolog interpreter a query to be answered.

--   It most implementation of Prolog, queiries are entere with a special `?-` version of the implication symbol.
+-   It most implementation of Prolog, queries are entered with a special `?-` version of the implication symbol.
 An example:

         rainy(seattle).